 Field-hunting tip

-Look in oxidized ore deposits country — that is the host setting where hodgesmithite typically forms.
+Look in oxidized ore deposits country, the host setting where hodgesmithite typically forms.
 If you start seeing calcite, smithsonite, gypsum in float, you are in the right ground.
 Field specimens usually show a tabular crystals, radiating aggregates habit, so train your eye for that shape before scanning the outcrop.